publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s410.md

 [Pub.
 L. 89–97, title III, § 317(g)][/us/pl/89/97/s317/g], July 30, 1965, [79 Stat.
 390][/us/stat/79/390], provided that:

-> “The amendments made by this section \[amending this section and sections 3121, 3125, 6205, and 6413 of Title 26, Internal Revenue Code\] shall apply with respect to service performed after the calendar quarter in which this section is enacted and after the calendar quarter in which the Secretary of the Treasury receives a certification from the Commissioners of the District of Columbia expressing their desire to have the insurance system established by title II (and part A of title XVIII) of the Social Security Act \[this subchapter and part A of subchapter XVIII of this chapter\] extended to the officers and employees coming under the provisions of such amendments.”
+> “The amendments made by this section \[amending this section and sections 3121, 3125, 6205, and 6413 of Title 26, Internal Revenue Code\] shall apply with respect to service performed after the calendar quarter in which this section is enacted and after the calendar quarter in which the Secretary of the Treasury receives a certification from the Commissioners of the District of Columbia expressing their desire to have the insurance system established by title II (and part A of title XVIII) of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq., 1395c et seq.\] extended to the officers and employees coming under the provisions of such amendments.”

  __Effective Date of 1961 Amendment__